abdoulayetraore07/Finite_element_method_project/README.md

-# 🔥 Finite Element Method for the Heat Equation | MATLAB Project
+# 🔥 Finite Element Method for the Heat Equation | MATLAB

 ## 📌 Description